isomerpages/moe-peihwaprespri/_learning-at-pei-hwa/Special Programme/Applied Learning Programme (ALP).md

 variant: markdown
 ---
 ![](/images/Website%20Banners%20Subpage/948x260%20masterhead%20-%20Learning%20at%20Pei%20Hwa2.jpg)
-#### ALP – Competent &amp; Confident Communicators (C3 )
+#### ALP – Competent Confident Communicators (C3 )

 **Objective:**

-1. Equip pupils with skills to organize their thoughts so that they can communicate effectively in oral &amp; written forms.
+1. Equip pupils with skills to organize their thoughts so that they can communicate effectively in oral written forms.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}